galuque/datomic-compose/README.md

 If you executed the code of peer app before, you should see the same data in the client app.

-## Chanhing the transactor configuration
+## Changing the transactor configuration

 If you want to change the transactor configuration, you can do it in the `files/sql-transactor.properties` file.